 Google Compute Engine is compatible with many operating systems and distributions.
 You can use any operating system images offered by Compute Engine or you can create a custom image.

-There are a number of operating systems that are currently available and ready to use on Compute Engine.
+Several operating system images are currently available and ready to use on Compute Engine.
 These operating systems are provided by Google or by a third-party vendor.
-For more information, see the Images documentation.

 To create an instance from the images in the following tables, use the following command:

 $ gcloud compute instances create example-instance --zone ZONE --image IMAGE